Davallia fejeensis: How to Grow the Mini Rabbit’s Foot Fern

 If you want to divide your fern, tease the plant’s foliage, roots, and fuzzy rhizomes into two.

-It might fully come away using your fingers, but if it’s feeling stubborn, you can snip through the material with a pair of scissors.
+It might fully come away using your fingers; mine was feeling stubborn, so I had to snip through the final bit of rhizome with a pair of scissors.